-- Are you trying to take some cute photos at the beach?
-Make sure to pack multiple beach ~LeWkS~ consisting of different swim suits and cover-ups.
+- Is my Puerto Rico packing list both practical and full of items for the ‘gram?
+Of course.
+I’m all about trying to take some cute photos at the beach!
+IF you’re like me, make sure to pack multiple beach ~LeWkS~ consisting of different swim suits and cover-ups.
 I like to pack at least one bikini and another one piece, and usually two cover-ups.
 That way you can mix and match and ensure that you pop in those photos.

-- You are in the rainforest and it is almost guaranteed that it will rain either while you’re visiting or within a few hours.
+- You are in the rainforest for a day in El Yunque (or any other area really) and it is almost guaranteed that it will rain either while you’re visiting or within a few hours.
 A raincoat is an absolute must-bring item for any Puerto Rico packing list.
 I’ve raved about this Marmot coat before and it did its job as we hiked through a downpour in El Yunque.